SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 1. Concrete, allows to exemplify the structure of a system in a way that is easier to digest than an abstract diagram
 2. Well suited for representing a certain part of the system, scope can be adjusted easily

+Makes sense to use for modelling the system at a particular point in time, e.g. if it is necessary to show the initial state for some application

 Contra arguments:
 1. Attributes and values might be not that intuitive for non-CS people
 2. Quite narrow is terms of usage possibilities, only meant for specifying the data structures of a system

+Doesn't make sense to use for a high-level view because object diagram provides one static view of a system

 **Group 5 video on pros**